 3. Make the French fries following the instructions on the bag.
 The best way is to fry them (3 to 5 minutes in 375-degree oil).
 You may also bake them.

-4. When the fries are done put them in a large bowl and sprinkle them the seasoning blend.
-Serve with the cheese dipping sauce on the side.
+4. When the fries are done put them in a large bowl and sprinkle them with the seasoning blend.
+Serve the fries with the cheese dipping sauce on the side.